^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The most common cause of chronic hepatitis is acute acute viral hepatitis.
-Currently, there is an opportunity to chronicle four of the seven forms of acute viral hepatitis - B, C, D, G.
+The most common cause of chronic hepatitis is acute viral hepatitis.
+Currently, the possibility of chronicization of four of the seven forms of acute viral hepatitis - B, C, D, G - has been established.

-The transferred acute viral hepatitis B is one of the most frequent causes of chronic viral hepatitis.
+Past acute viral hepatitis B is one of the most common causes of chronic viral hepatitis.

-According to WHO, there are up to 300 000 000 carriers of hepatitis B virus (HBV) in the world.
-According to research data, about 3 million people are infected with the hepatitis B virus in the Republic of Belarus.
-About 64,000 people are infected each year.
+According to WHO, there are up to 300,000,000 carriers of the hepatitis B virus (HBV) in the world.
+According to research data, about 3 million people infected with the hepatitis B virus live in the Republic of Belarus.
+About 64 thousand people are newly infected every year.

-Acute viral hepatitis B passes into chronic viral hepatitis in about 5-10% of cases.
+Acute viral hepatitis B develops into chronic viral hepatitis in approximately 5-10% of cases.

 Criteria for the threat of transformation of acute viral hepatitis B into chronic: